 Globalese, from NICS to NIES

-by Phil Burgess, Unabridged from the Life section of the Annapolis Capital, Sunday November 30, 1993
+by Phil Burgess, Unabridged from the Rocky Mountain News, November 30, 1993

 For the past two weeks, NAFTA and APEC have dominated the news.
 As the global economy expands, we are increasingly exposed to stories about how it works.
 So here’s a lexicon of key institutional players in the Asia-Pacific region, the newest region on America’s international radar screen.